Getting Your Finances in Order

 - Your ability to make a satisfactory down payment, and

 - Your credit profile, which indicates your likelihood to make the ongoing monthly payments on time.

 Before you start the application process, it’s important to get your finances in order so you can get the best deal possible on your home loan.

 Down Payment Requirements

-Depending on your lender and the type of loan you choose, your required down payment can range from 3% to 20% of the purchase price of the home (see our Mortgage Options page for loan programs with lower down payment requirements).
+Depending on your lender and the type of loan you choose, your required down payment can range from 3% to 20% of the purchase price of the home (see the Mortgage Options page for loan programs with lower down payment requirements).
 For example, the down payment on a $200,000 home would range between $6,000 and $40,000.
 With a significant lump sum due at the time of closing, you will need to build your savings before you buy a home.

 Saving for a Down Payment